hdtr/spree-recommendations/README.markdown

 (e.g. within app/views/spree/products/_properties)

-Lastly, you can override the the recommended products partial within your own app by creating your own in:
+Lastly, you can override most things, including the the recommended products partial within your own app by creating your own in:

     your_app/app/views/spree/shared/_recommendations

+or the helper in:

+    your_app/app/helpers/spree/recommendations_helper

 Compatibility: Currently tested and working with Spree 1.1.2